 Berries: Use any organic berries you have.
 Since it is proven — raspberries, blackberries, strawberries, and blueberries all work well!
 Seeds: With this bowl, you will have a great source of essential omega-3s along with fiber.
 You can add other seeds such as poppy seeds, pumpkin seeds, or sesame seeds.
 Work with what you have in your pantry!
 Other toppings: you can add organic cacao powder or cacao nibs, coconut flakes instead of shredded coconut, or any other fresh soft fruit you can think of, such as apricots, or peaches, or pineapple.
-Sweetness: if you want to naturally bring the sweetness up, add some agave syrup or maple syrup for extra sweetness or extra dates.
+Sweetness: Add agave or maple syrup for extra sweetness or extra dates.
 We like using dates because they have a ton of beneficial post-workout benefits.
 Nutrition facts are calculated without the protein powder.
 Adding the suggested protein powder adds 28 calories, 0 carbohydrates, and 5 grams of protein per serving.
 Vegan Clean Protein: if using the clean protein powder, add our 10% discount code OURPBWORLD10 at check-out to enjoy the benefit. (affiliate)

 🌡️ Food safety

 - Cook to a minimum temperature of 165 °F (74 °C)